NebulousLabs/Sia/doc/Consensus.md

 The blockchain is used to achieve consensus around 3 objects.
 The first is unspent financial outputs.
 The second is unfulfilled storage contracts.
 The third is siafund ownership and claims.
-All transaction componenets have some effect on this set of information.
+All transaction components have some effect on this set of information.

 Genesis Set